yuanqing/sketch-plugin-helper/docs/1-motivation.md

 ## Problems and solutions

-Sketch Plugin Helper is an intended to be an end-to-end, integrated toolkit to address the following problems.
+I wrote Sketch Plugin Helper to address some points of friction that I’ve personally experienced writing plugins for Sketch.
+The intent was to create an end-to-end, batteries-included toolkit to solve the following problems:

 ---